andybalaam/rabbit-escape/INSTALL.md

 Android
 -------

-Before you start, run:
+    sudo apt install "android*"

+    # download sdkmanager and accept license

-    make android-pre
+    make

 Load the rabbit-escape-ui-android directory as a project into Android Studio.
 From here you should be able to run it as normal.

+If you make changes in the non-Android code, run:

+    make android-pre

-If you make changes in the non-Android code, run "make android-pre" again and choose "Synchronize" on the jar file in Android Studio at app/src/libs/rabbit-escape-generic.jar
+again and choose "Synchronize" on the jar file in Android Studio at app/src/libs/rabbit-escape-generic.jar